All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Metabolic benefits Blood sugar, lipids, blood pressure Minimal beyond weight loss

 Bottom line: Phentermine is cheap and available but far less effective, limited to short-term use, and offers none of the metabolic benefits of semaglutide.
-It can serve as a starter medication, but oral semaglutide is a fundamentally more powerful and sustainable option.
+It can is a starter medication, but oral semaglutide is a fundamentally more powerful and sustainable option.

 Oral Semaglutide vs. Phentermine/Topiramate (Qsymia)